 This can mean studying literary texts, films, history, politics and media, and usually also means spending time studying or working in a country where your language of choice is spoken.

-Find the world's best universities for modern languages with the QS Rankings by Subject >
+Find the world's best universities for modern languages with the QS World University Rankings by Subject >